 Ultimately its all about compromises.
 There are many options out there.
 Choose your budget and try and find the best model that fits your price.
 Some of our recommendations are:

-Best Elliptical Under $500: Schwinn A40 Elliptical Machine
+Best Elliptical Around $500: Schwinn A40 Elliptical Machine

 Best Elliptical Under $1000 ProForm 1110 E Elliptical Trainer